Regular health screenings can find breast cancer sooner, when it’s easier to treat.

 In a PET scan, a small amount of radioactive glucose (sugar) is injected into a vein, and a scanner makes detailed, digital images of where in the body the glucose is used.
 Because cancer cells often use more glucose than normal cells, the images can be used to find cancer cells.

 This single scan combines the ability of a CT scan to show tissue that looks abnormal and a PET scan to show tissue that acts abnormally.
-The UMMC Cancer Institute radiology department’s PET/CT scanner offers the highest level of detailed image quality currently available.
+The UMMC Cancer Center and Research Institute radiology department’s PET/CT scanner offers the highest level of detailed image quality currently available.
 The ability to look at CT and PET images together helps doctors more precisely identify the location of abnormal, possibly malignant (cancerous) tissue in the body.

 Back to top.